cljfx/cljfx/README.md

 See walk-through in [examples/e12_interactive_development.clj](examples/e12_interactive_development.clj) as an example of how to iterate on cljfx app in REPL.

+### Dev tools

+Check out [cljfx/dev](https://github.com/cljfx/dev) for tools that might help you when developing cljfx applications.
+These tools include:
+- specs and validation, both for individual cljfx descriptions and running apps;
+- helper reference for existing types and their props.

 ### Styling

 Iterating on styling is usually cumbersome: styles are defined in